 We are a mixed hash of runners and walkers and we meet every Sunday

-covers your run, circle, food and drink but more importantly it covers a
+covers your run, circle and food but more importantly it covers a

 contact one of the committee members

 The Hash House Harriers (commonly abbreviated

 "HHH" or "H3" and referred to as "the Hash")

 is a worldwide collection of loosely-associated running groups.
 The Hash is

 frequently described as "a drinking club with a running problem,"